 Many business owners purchase no-exam term life insurance to expedite the approval process and focus on developing their business.
 SBA loans are usually less than $500,000, and lenders only require a 10-year term, so these policies are often competitively priced with term policies that require an exam.

-No-exam policies usually offer an expedited approval process that takes as little as 24 hours to 7 days, and as of 2018, one company is even are willing to offer a death benefit as high as $2,500,000 to eligible applicants under the age of 60.
+No-exam policies usually offer an expedited approval process that takes as little as 15 minutes to a week, and as of May 2022, one company is willing to offer a death benefit of up to $5,000,000 for qualifying applicants under the age of 60.

 If one of your business partners were to pass away, how would your business compensate their surviving family members for their ownership share of your business?
 Would you be forced to shut the doors, drain your accounts, or sell valuable assets that are needed for day-to-day operations?